-Home > Blogs > Market News & updates > RBI Enables Retail Investors to Invest in Gilts
+Home> Blogs > Market News & updates > RBI Enables Retail Investors to Invest in Gilts

 RBI Enables Retail Investors to Invest in Gilts

-By subhada Published date: 26/02/2021 Category: Market News & updates Views: 1016
+By Rishi Gupta Published date: 26/02/2021 Category: Market News & updates Views: 1211

 The RBI, in a recent announcement, has proposed to allow retail investors to directly access its system for placing orders for government securities – “G-Secs” or “Gilts”.
 G-Secs are government bonds that are backed by the government and are therefore considered to be risk-free.
 If the RBI is able to execute this plan in such a way that it becomes possible for retail investors to directly invest in the primary and/or secondary market for G-Secs, it will be a significant boon and a good alternative for the retail investor’s short-term funds.